koalacoding/e_commerce/README.md

 * Admins can now delete a product.
 * When an admin deletes a product, if an user had the product in his basket, the number of items in his basket is now updated.
+* Admins can now modify a product dynamically on a product's details page.

 ## To do.
-* Allow admins to modify a product.